mui/mui-x/docs/data/data-grid/server-side-data/lazy-loading.md

 - **Known `rowCount` greater than the actual row count**: This can happen either by reducing the value of the row count after more rows were already fetched or if the row count was unknown and the grid in the inifite loading mode already fetched more rows.
 In this case, the grid resets, fetches the first page and continues in one of the modes depending on the new value of the `rowCount`.

 :::warning
 `rowCount` is expected to be static.
-Changing its value can cause the grid to reset and the cache to be cleared which leads to poor performance and user experience.
+Changing its value can cause the grid to reset and the cache to be cleared which may lead to performance and UX degradation.
 :::

 The demo below serves more as a showcase of the behavior described above and is not representing something you would implement in a real-world scenario.

 {{"demo": "ServerSideLazyLoadingModeUpdate.js", "bg": "inline"}}

-## Nested rows 🚧
+## Nested lazy loading 🚧

 :::warning
 This feature isn't implemented yet.
 It's coming.